msalemor/ai-tutors/genai-development/genai-intro.md

             "This product is terrible.",
             "This product is okay."]

-# Define a function to get the sentiment score
 def get_sentiment_score(comment: str) -> float:
     response = client.chat.completions.create(
         model=model,  # model = "deployment_name".